notBroman/notbroman.github.io/_posts/2024-11-8-Micromouse-Hardware.md

 The inertial measurement unit is placed on the PCB.
 It helps with discerning pose of the robot, it serves the same purpose as the inner ear does for humans.
-Using this is more precise and versatile than counting the steps of the motor encoders.
+Using this is more precise and versatile than counting the steps of the motor encoders and calculating the angle from the distance each wheel travelled.

 The [MPU-6050](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf) IC was chosen as the IMU, combining a gyroscope and an accelerometer.
 This IC is can be controller using the common I2C protocol which is widely supported and including the ESP32C3.